-During fiscal year 2009, the Authority energized the Palo Seco Gas Insulated Switchgear ("GIS"), one of the Authority's major gas insulated 115/38 kV switchyards with direct interconnection to 600 MW of generating capability, and a 90 MVARS Static Var Compensator (SVC) at the 38 kV bus of Bayamón Transmission Center, which improves the System's dynamic reactive power response to major contingencies and outages in the generation or transmission system.
+During fiscal year 2009, the Authority commenced operations of the Palo Seco Gas Insulated Switchgear ("GIS"), one of the Authority's major gas insulated 115/38 kV switchyards with direct interconnection to 600 MW of generating capability, and a 90 MVARS Static Var Compensator (SVC) at the 38 kV bus of Bayamón Transmission Center, which improves the System's dynamic reactive power response to major contingencies and outages in the generation or transmission system.
 The Authority also commenced the operation of a new air insulated 38 kV switchyard in the municipality of Cidra, which improves the reliability and efficiency of the System while increasing its power transfer capability and improving voltage regulation of the sub-transmission system under normal conditions and contingency situations.
 Finally, the Authority completed the installation of a new 115 kV capacitor bank in the Juncos transmission center, which is intended to improve the voltage regulation in major load centers, increase the transmission system's power factor and reduce its reactive power losses.
+During fiscal year 2010, the Authority commenced operations of a new air insulated 38 kV switchyard in Aguadilla.

-During fiscal year 2010, the Authority expects to energize a new 115 kV capacitor bank in the Canóvanas transmission center in order to continue improving the voltage regulation in major load centers, increase the transmission system's power factor and reduce its reactive power losses.
+During fiscal year 2011, the Authority expects to commence operations of a new 115 kV capacitor bank in the Canóvanas transmission center in order to continue improving the voltage regulation in major load centers, increase the transmission system's power factor and reduce its reactive power losses.
 The Authority also expects to complete a new 150 megavolt ampere ("MVA") 115/38 kV transmission center in the municipality of Bayamón (Hato Tejas TC), as well as major expansion projects that add 300 MVA of 115/38 kV transforming capacity in the transmission centers of Canóvanas and Victoria (Aguadilla).
-A new air insulated 38 kV switchyard in Aguadilla is expected to commence operations during fiscal year 2010.
 The Authority also expects to begin construction of a new 450 MVA 230/115 kV transmission center in Ponce TC, as well as an expansion project to add 150 MVA of 115/38 kV transforming capacity to existing facilities.